-Figure 6 shows a plot of the 10-fold CV AUC for the fwelnet model in Step 3 and the baseline lasso model against the number of features in the model.
-The lasso obtains a maximum CV AUC of 0.80, and fwelnet obtains the largest CV AUC of 0.84.
+Figure 6 shows a plot of 10-fold CV AUC for the fwelnet model in Step

+3 and the baseline lasso model against the number of features in the model.
+The lasso obtains a maximum CV AUC of 0.80, while fwelnet obtains the largest CV AUC of 0.84.

 In running the workflow several times, we noted that the results were somewhat dependent on (i) how the patients were split into the two buckets in Step 1, and (ii) how patients were split into CV folds when training the models in Steps 2 and 3.
-We found that if the late-time point model had few nonzero coefficients, then the fwelnet model for the early time-point data was very similar to the lasso.
-This matches our intuition: few nonzero coefficients means injecting very little additional information through fwelnet's relative penalty factors.
-Nevertheless, we did not encounter cases in which running fwelnet resulted in a worse CV AUC than that of the lasso.
+We found that if the late time point model had few non-zero coefficients, then the fwelnet model for early time point data was very similar to that for the lasso.
+This matches our intuition: few non-zero coefficients means injecting very little additional information through fwelnet's relative penalty factors.
+Nevertheless, we did not encounter cases where running fwelnet gave worse CV AUC than the lasso.

-7. Using Fwelnet for Multi-task Learning
+7. Using fwelnet for multi-task learning

-We now apply fwelnet to multi-task learning.
-Here, we have a single model matrix \mathbf{X} , but are interested in multiple responses $\mathbf{y}1, \ldots, \mathbf{y}B$.
+We turn now to an application of fwelnet to multi-task learning.
+Here, we have a single model matrix $\mathbf{X}$ but are interested in multiple responses $\mathbf{y}1, \dots, \mathbf{y}B$ .
 If there is some common structure between the signals in the responses, it can be advantageous to fit models for them simultaneously.
-This is especially useful if the responses have a low SNR.
+This is especially useful if the responses have low SNR.